Methodology, Parameters, and Calculations

 Uncertainty Range

 What this means: This estimate has moderate uncertainty.
-The true value likely falls between 1.50M patients/year and 2.30M patients/year (Β±21%).
+The true value likely falls between $78 and $100 (ยฑ12%).
 This represents a reasonable range that our Monte Carlo simulations account for when calculating overall uncertainty in the results.

 Input Distribution